OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 for every edge in the network.
 The folder also contains a ``ligand_network.graphml`` file that is a serialized version of the ``LigandNetwork``.

 .. note::
-   Since the partial charge assignment can be slow, we recommend putting the planning command in a bash script and executing it on an HPC resource.
+   Since the partial charge assignment can be slow, we recommend putting the planning command in a bash script and executing it on a high performance workstation or HPC resource.

 Simulation execution
 ====================